Residential Real Estate

-Two area reported one or two sales each last month
+Two areas reported one or two sales each last month

 Bridgewater Township Statistics:

-- There were also thirty-two homes that have gone under contract in the past 30 days with an average list price of $495,256 and 49 days on market.
+- There were also 50 homes that have gone under contract in the past 30 days with an average list price of $488,330 and 64 days on market.

-- Giving us over 5 months of inventory
+- Giving us a little over 3 months of inventory

 - Call for additional details

 Note: To get an accurate price point for your property based on its location and price point, contact me.
 Coldwell Banker’s big data technology capabilities will put you at a unique advantage.
 I can show you the latest age and earnings breakdown for your particular area, show you where people are moving into that area from and how I can market to those specific areas and demographics directly.
 The result is in you receiving the maximum selling price with a shorter time on the market.
 Houses priced and marketed accurately sell faster, especially with a real estate industry veteran and local expert, helping you navigate the process.

 New Jersey Home Sales: